September to November 2024

 The Outside School Hours Care (OSHC) workforce has grown rapidly.
 In 2023, there were 27,491 educators serving 553,690 children across 4,954 services.
 Many OSHC staff are employed on a casual basis with short shifts and part-time hours.
 University students make up a significant portion of this workforce.

 This is a multi-year project that is expected to be completed by September 2025.
 The OSHC sector faces challenges related to qualification requirements, casual employment and career progression, prompting the need for a nationally accredited Certificate III course to address these issues and support workforce consistency and mobility.
 The aim to create a Certificate III in Outside School Hours Care within the CHC Community Services Training Package.
+The purpose of this qualification is to support a specific occupation.

 A final report will reflect the outcomes of a functional analysis workshop and requirements identified through interviews.
 The report will inform the development of draft units of competency, qualification and a consultation discussion paper.
 The development of the qualification and associated units of competency will be in accordance with the process detailed in the Training Package Products Development and Endorsement Process Policy.